Campaign

 Thur is an ancient kingdom decended from the mounted nomads of the steppe.
 After a many year war with the Imperial Sorcerers, they surrendered and became a province of the IS.
 They were able to maintain a good bit of their local customs and law, including their Knightly Orders.
 They are named after animals as the superstitious and animistic nomads felt that certain animals were omens from the gods.
 The Orders have a certain clannishness about them from back when individual clans ran the Orders.
 The clans have mostly disappeared, but the Orders thrive.

 Much of the flavor of Thur comes from the competitions and rivalries of the Knightly Orders.
 Duels are common, though duels to the death are frowned upon in all but the most egregious insults.
 Many in the IS feel that these Orders are barbaric, but don't know how to oppose them successfully.
-They are trying to use the Order of the Chameleon instabilities to work against them.
+They are trying to use the Order of the Chameleon instabilities to work against them all.

 • Order of the Bat